 - All of that happened before his home invasion, robbery and murder for which he was being sentenced.

-He did all this in between jail stints for which he was incarcerated for at least three of those seven years, and that just includes British Columbia, omitting his crime spree in Alberta because those records were not available to me, but they were available to Justice Susan Griffin.
+He did all this in between jail stints for which he was incarcerated for at least three of those seven years.
+And that just includes British Columbia.
+So it omits his crime spree in Alberta because those records were not available to me, but they were available to Justice Susan Griffin.

 Madam Justice makes her ruling